 Aside from the age limit, there are two other pieces of criteria for anyone who wants to be a Local Guide.
 The program is only available where Google Maps is present.
 As it stands, Google says that Maps is available in “40 countries and languages.”
 The other criteria is that Local Guides are only for individuals, not businesses.
 This ensures that contributions from Local Guides are true to the experience and prevents potential manipulation of the submitted information by any brand.

-The number of points a user accumulates determines their Local Guide level, and there are 10 levels.
+The number of points a user accumulates determines their Local Guide level, of which there are 10.
 At level 4 (250 cumulative points), the user will have a Local Guides badge next to their name on Maps.
 Google also offers rewards and perks for those who climb the ranks.
 Details are unclear, but Google says it offers “early access to Google features and special perks from partners.”

-Many people also seem to ask if a Google Local Guide is paid for their services.
+Many people also seem to ask, “are Google Local Guides paid for their services?”
 As far as we can tell, the program is voluntary and the rewards listed above are the only things Local Guides can get from Google.

-How To Get A Google Local Guide to Your Business
+How To Get Google Local Guides to Your Business

-In most cases, it’s difficult to spot a Local Guide in person unless they’re wearing Local Guide-branded clothing or if you recognize their face from their many online submissions.
+It’s difficult to spot a Local Guide in person unless you recognize their face based on their profile image from Google.
 The only way to get eventual recognition from a Local Guide is to treat all your customers like one.

-This starts with a Google My Business listing that is full of appealing photos and videos as well as correct information on top of a solid local SEO strategy.
-To help increase online visibility, you should also be proactive and know how to ask for reviews as well as learn how to respond to negative reviews.
+This starts with a Google My Business listing that has accurate information and is up-to-date, which can be achieved with local SEO software.
+To help increase online visibility even before a Local Guide visits your locations, you should be proactive and engaging whether it’s through asking for reviews or learning how to respond to negative reviews.

-Having a Google Local Guide answer a question, leave a review, or post a photo on your listing on Maps can positively impact your brand.
-It shows that one of Google’s many highly trusted sources took time to give your business a shot, which can make it easier for future consumers to make a purchase decision.
+In short, having a Google Local Guide interact with your listing can positively impact your brand.
+It shows that one of Google’s highly trusted sources took time to give your brand a shot, which can raise your online reputation within your industry.

 However, this hinges on the fact that your brand meets the virtual and physical expectations that you set.
 Providing the correct online information coupled with a top-notch experience at any location makes a Local Guide happy, which means more customers and a chance to further improve the customer experience.